Deaf culture: Libraries

-Deaf services
+Services

-The library at Gallaudet University, the only Deaf liberal arts university in the United States, was founded in 1876.
+The library at Gallaudet University, the only Deaf liberal arts university in the world, was founded in 1876.
 The library's collection has grown from a small number of reference books to the world's largest collection of deaf-related materials with over 234,000 books and thousands of other materials in different formats.
 The library created a hybrid classification system based on an extension of the Dewey decimal system because traditional Dewey was not fine-grained enough to handle thousands of books in relatively small classification areas such as audiology or Deaf communication.
 The library also houses the university's archives, which holds some of the oldest deaf-related books and documents in the world.

 In Nashville, Tennessee, Sandy Cohen manages the Library Services for the Deaf and Hard of Hearing (LSDHH).
 The program was created in 1979 in response to information accessibility issues for the Deaf in the Nashville area.
 Originally, the only service provided was the news via a teletypewriter or TTY, but today, the program has expanded to serving the entire state of Tennessee by providing all different types of information and material on deafness, Deaf culture, and information for family members of Deaf people, as well as a historical and reference collection.